 Right about now six years ago, we unlocked the door to our house for the first time, plastic bags of takeout in hand.
-Though it was too dark to see, we could hear the ocean’s waves as we let ourselves in; inhaled the unfamiliar briny air.
-Dazed and exhausted from our moving efforts and unable to figure out how to turn on the dining room lights, finally, resignedly, we plopped onto the floor in the dark.
+Though it was too dark to see, we could hear the ocean’s waves as we let ourselves in; we inhaled the unfamiliar briny air.
+Dazed and exhausted from our moving efforts and unable to figure out how to turn on the dining room lights, finally, we plopped onto the floor in the dark.
 By the light that shone in from the streetlight outside, we dug in to the foil wrappers and plastic containers containing gyros, falafel, hummus and tzatziki with pita, spanakopita, dolmades, a salad of romaine, red onion, feta, olives, and cucumber.
 Our cats skulked around warily while we ate the meal we’d picked up from a nearby Greek restaurant.
 We devoured everything, feeling a part of the neighborhood already as we ate the food from a local establishment.
-Our old house across town was on its way to becoming a memory.
-We put the remains of dinner in the empty refrigerator, explored our empty house, then set about getting to sleep.
+We put the remains of our dinner in the empty refrigerator, explored our empty house, then set about getting to sleep.
 Things hadn’t gone according to plan; we didn’t get access to the house until the end of the day, and the movers were only able to deliver one small load of our belongings, and the kids’ beds.
 Everything else would be delivered the next day.
-But we were here, and happily so.
-Grinning like idiots, Alexi and I zipped our sleeping bags together and slept like logs.
+But we were in our house, and happily so.
+Alexi and I couldn't stop grinning.

 We had snow over the weekend.
 It began Saturday night, and when we woke up Sunday, it was still snowing.
 Abbott brought us coffee in bed.
 He had already taken Nelly out for a walk, laying the groundwork for a snowball fight as soon as possible.
 Alexi, Nelly and the boys went out to play; I made pancakes and listened to Blue Train in its entirety for the 200th time.
-As I melted butter and cracked eggs, I thought ahead to what I’d make for our next meal, and the one after that, as I always do; just as I did when we moved in six years ago.
-I thought back to when Abbott was in kindergarten, the year we moved in; now he’s in middle school.
-Cal was a preschooler then.
+As I melted butter and cracked eggs, I thought ahead to what I’d make for our next meal, deciding on chili, and started to think about the one after that, as I always do; just as I did when we moved in to this house six years ago, when Abbott was in kindergarten; now he’s in middle school.
 I hope I have a better sense now, than I did then, of what matters in the long run.
 I’ve become a little less anxious about small things; I’m learning to care less about what other people think, and more about what I think.
-And I’m harder on myself as I age.
+I’m also harder on myself as I age.
 It feels like the number of chances to get it “right” is shrinking.

-This vegetarian chili came about when Alexi brought home a colleague’s chili recipe.
+This vegetarian chili came about when Alexi brought home a colleague’s recipe.
 She had shared some with him at work, and he loved it.
-I was dubious; I’m generally not a fan of deviating from a solid meat chili.
-But I, too, loved it, and have made my own modifications over time such that I can safely call it my own.
+I've made my own modifications over time such that I can safely call it my own.

 Inspired by MaryAnn